jmarquesOT/sentilo-docs-test/docs/api_docs/rate_limiting.rst

 Setting global limits
 ---------------------

-You can set global incoming quota :literal:`api.global_rate_limit.quota` in file :literal:`sentilo-platform/sentilo-platform-server/src/main/resources/properties/config.properties`.
+You can set global incoming quota :literal:`sentilo.server.api.global_rate_limit.quota` in file :literal:`sentilo-platform/sentilo-platform-service/src/main/resources/properties/sentilo-platform.conf`.
 If left unset or set to 0, Sentilo won't apply any global limit.

 The maximum body length can also be set globally with :literal:`api.body.max_length` property.